NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Deathly Secrets.md

 **Prerequisites** Reanimator Dedication
 * * *
 No means of creating or ruling the undead is beyond your grasp, even those of magical traditions not your own.
-You learn either the [[Spells/Eyes of the Dead|Eyes of the Dead]] or [[Spells/Subjugate Undead|Subjugate Undead]] focus spell.
+You learn either the [[Eyes of the Dead|Eyes of the Dead]] or [[Subjugate Undead|Subjugate Undead]] focus spell.
 If you don't already have one, you gain a focus pool of 1 Focus Point, which you can Refocus by meditating over the earthly remains of a dead sentient creature.
 Focus spells granted by the reanimator archetype are from the same tradition as those used to meet the archetype's prerequisite.

 **Special** You can select this feat more than once.
 Each time, you learn a different spell and your focus pool increases by 1 Focus Point.